-Focus Key points/actions Objectives Keep staff informed on how the pandemic is progressing, and about preparations and what actions the organisation is already taking. • Give staff clear, up-to-date information.
-Give staff a sense of comfort that an Incident Management Team is in place, that it is continuously monitoring the situation, and is ready to act if things change.
-Reasons To relay plans and information to everyone in our business.
+Focus Key points/actions Objectives Keep staff informed on how the pandemic is progressing, and about preparations and what actions the organisation is already taking. • Give staff clear, up-to-date information. • Give staff a sense of comfort that an Incident Management Team is in place, that it is continuously monitoring the situation, and is ready to act if things change.
+Reasons • To relay plans and information to everyone in our business.
 Communication is vital during a pandemic.
 Receiving information in a timely manner shows everyone that the Incident Management Team is reliable.
 Actions 1.
 Establish a briefing programme to deliver information from the Incident Management Team to all stakeholders, from the Board, through the Executive Team to staff.
 Plan communications to acknowledge the expected fear and anxiety of employees, as well as addressing rumours and misinformation.
-2. Make sure the programme includes these elements: → WS28 - Protocol for cascade briefing for executives and people leaders → WT11 - Weekly communication framework during a pandemic template WT12 - Communication review and sign off matrix template 3.
+2. Make sure the programme includes these elements: $\rightarrow$ WS28 - Protocol for cascade briefing for executives and people leaders $\Psi$ WT11 - Weekly communication framework during a pandemic template $\Psi$ WT12 - Communication review and sign off matrix template 3.
 Create an intranet site (internal company website) providing information on the outbreak.
-Topics should include: the type and characteristics of the pathogen the dominant mode of transmission symptoms the incubation period before symptoms how to respond to symptoms and close contacts with symptomatic people persistence of the pathogen on surfaces and in water potential for transmission via drinking and wastewater effectiveness of preventive actions (such as hand washing, surface cleaning, physical distancing, PPE, and self-isolation).
+Topics should include: the type and characteristics of the pathogen • the dominant mode of transmission • symptoms the incubation period before symptoms how to respond to symptoms and close contacts with symptomatic people persistence of the pathogen on surfaces and in water potential for transmission via drinking and wastewater effectiveness of preventive actions (such as hand washing, surface cleaning, physical distancing, PPE, and self-isolation).
 4. Create a dedicated enquiries email channel for staff to send any questions to the Incident Management Team.
 Communicate clearly and often to remove the possibility of incorrect messaging from other sources.

-Contents Welcome The eight stages Incident A Management Team 1 2 3 4 5 6 7 8 By stage Samples, templates
+Welcome to our pandemic plan TI he e ight : sta ges Append ix 1: Actions Documents Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By stage By function Samples, templates

-Focus Key points/actions Review and develop FAQs with the Intelligence Function.
+Focus Key points/actions 5.
+Review and develop FAQs with the Intelligence Function.
 Post the FAQs on the intranet.
 Use the FAQs as a basis to prepare a presentation for sites.
-Prepare the presentation. → WS5 - Covid-19 FAQ document 6.
-Organise a first round of briefings at sites by on-site staff to deliver the presentation.
+Prepare the presentation. → WS5 - Covid-19 FAQ document Organise a first round of briefings at sites by on-site staff to deliver the presentation.